Combining 3-momentum and kinetic energy on Galilei/Newton spacetime

-Greater conceptual unity of the relativistic and non-relativistic classical mechanics of material particles and continua is achieved by combining kinetic energy and 3-momentum in a linear form $\bm{P}$ (particles) or $(1,1)$ tensor $\bm{S}$ (continua) on Minkowski and Galilei-Newton spacetimes $\mathbb{M}$ and $\mathbb{G}$.
+Greater conceptual unity of the relativistic and non-relativistic classical mechanics of material particles and continua is achieved by combining kinetic energy and 3-momentum in a linear form $\bm{P}$ (particles) or $(1,1)$ tensor $\bm{S}$ (continua) on Minkowski and Galilei--Newton spacetimes $\mathbb{M}$ and $\mathbb{G}$ (see Equations~(\ref{eq:RelativeFourMomentum_M}), (\ref{eq:RelativeFourMomentum_G}) for $\bm{P}$ and (\ref{eq:RelativeEnergyMomentumFluxTensor}) for $\bm{S}$).
 Defining $\bm{P}$ as a linear form instead of as a vector geometrizes the deep principle that momentum is conjugate to displacement (a vector).
-Also, as noted by Weyl \cite{Weyl1922Space---Time---} it is natural that force be regarded as a linear form, so that direct contraction---without a scalar product---with displacement (or velocity) yields work (or power).
+Additionally, as noted by Weyl \cite{Weyl1922Space---Time---}, it is natural that force be regarded as a linear form, so that direct contraction---without a scalar product---with displacement (or velocity) yields work (or power).

-As on $\mathbb{M}$, this perspective allows the First Law of Thermodynamics to be regarded on $\mathbb{G}$ as a consequence of a unified dynamical law, Eq.~(\ref{eq:ContinuumNewtonSecondLaw_M_G}) or (\ref{eq:RelativeFourMomentumBalance}), rather than an independent postulate.
+As on $\mathbb{M}$, this perspective allows the first law of thermodynamics to be regarded on $\mathbb{G}$ as a consequence of a unified dynamical law, Equation~(\ref{eq:ContinuumNewtonSecondLaw_M_G}) or (\ref{eq:RelativeFourMomentumBalance}), rather than an independent postulate.
 Perhaps long familiarity with the luxury of a spacetime metric and insufficient attention to a thoroughly geometric perspective on the non-relativistic case have led to this possibility being long overlooked.

-Nevertheless, this viewpoint retains some limitations inherent to the non-relativistic case.
-While the total (internal + bulk) kinetic energy is governed by Eq.~(\ref{eq:RelativeFourMomentumBalance}), inertia remains separate and is governed by the more familiar Eq.~(\ref{eq:InertiaMomentumBalance}) with different implications on $\mathbb{M}$ and $\mathbb{G}$.
-Moreover the definitions of the relative energy-momentum form and tensor $\bm{P}$ and $\bm{S}$, as indicated by the adjective `relative,' depend on the selection of a (family of) fiducial frames associated with $\bm{w}$ (cf. Eq.~(\ref{eq:RelativeFourVelocity})).
+Nevertheless, this viewpoint retains some limitations inherent to the non-relativistic case. \mbox{While the} total (internal + bulk) kinetic energy is governed by Equation~(\ref{eq:RelativeFourMomentumBalance}), inertia remains separate and is governed by the more familiar Equation~(\ref{eq:InertiaMomentumBalance}) with different implications on $\mathbb{M}$ and $\mathbb{G}$. \mbox{Moreover the} definitions of the relative energy-momentum form and tensor $\bm{P}$ and $\bm{S}$, as indicated by the adjective ``relative,'' depend on the selection of a (family of) fiducial frames associated with $\bm{w}$ (cf. Equation~(\ref{eq:RelativeFourVelocity})).
 Thus, while $\bm{P}$ and $\bm{S}$ are tensors on $\mathbb{M}$ and $\mathbb{G}$, as tensors defined in terms of a family of fiducial observers $\bm{w}$ their timelike components with respect to other frames do not manifest the non-relativistic transformation rule for kinetic energy.